- 1x Ancient Tomb

 Competitive EDH decks are relatively expensive when getting to the fine-tuning part, and not everyone is made of money.
 Budget builds are therefore an incredibly important gateway to the format, and fortunately, Gitrog has several ways you can build her with a budget.

-In addition, you can find several budget iterations of the deck below, courtesy of LabManiac_Dan and his Budget cEDH Decks series.
-They are relatively outdated these days, but they should give you an idea or two on how to build your list up from the ground.
+And finally, you can find several budget iterations of Gitrog below, courtesy of LabManiac_Dan and his Budget cEDH Decks series from 2017.
+They are the most outdated budget lists for Gitrog these days, but they could give you an idea or two on how to build your list from the ground up.

 - Mana Crypt - The most powerful form of mana ramp in EDH, and in our combo build it is a relatively wanted card despite its high price.
 Consider getting this when you can to increase your deck's speed by a ton, as it often is a primary tutor target in our early game.
 Can be replaced with a mana dork provided in the Single Card Discussion section, or some other ramp piece.